Can I get financial help with driving lessons?

 • Housing Benefit

 Personal Independent Payment, also known as PIP for short, is money available for people who require extra support due to a disability.
-PIP is available for people aged 16 to 64 and is not means-tested, which means it does not matter how much income you have or how much you have saved.
+It is available for people aged 16 to 64 and is not means-tested, so it does not matter how much income you have or how much you have saved.
 It has a specific component aimed at helping people improve their mobility.

 Receiving PIP does not automatically mean you will receive financial help with your driving lessons.
 However, you could be eligible, based on your circumstances, to receive funding for driving lessons through the charity Motability.
 Even if you are not eligible, PIP provides funding towards travel costs and other expenses, which can help you to save for driving lessons.